Dr. Khattab has 30 years of experience as a teacher, researcher, and consultant in construction management and higher education.

 Heather Sherwood is the Vice President for WSCC.
 In her current role, she supports the WSCC President in establishing and maintaining high program standards.
 She is responsible for course development under the Specialty Contractor Institute to both support the WSCC Faculty in continuing educational needs and meet the changing demands of the industry.
 Heather has extensive experience administering Department of Labor Registered Apprenticeship programs, and is passionate about partnering with the Higher Education community to promote Registered Apprenticeship education throughout all occupational sectors.

-Beto Herrera has two years as a Training Coordinator of the Joint Apprenticeship Training Committee, overseeing 15 instructors and 80 apprentices concurrently.
-And 4 years as an Instructor of Plumbing and Medical Gas curriculum.
+Beto has two years as a Training Director of the Joint Apprenticeship Training Committee, overseeing 15 instructors and 80 apprentices concurrently and 4 years as an Instructor of Plumbing and Medical Gas curriculum.
 He holds Instructor Certification through the International Pipe Trades Association.

-Dan Meyer has 23 years in the plumbing and pipefitting trades, he’s worked on many projects, from Alaska to Minnesota, working on everything from military installations to hospitals, breweries to refineries.
+Dan has 23 years in the plumbing and pipefitting trades.
+He has worked on many projects, from Alaska to Minnesota, working on everything from military installations to hospitals, breweries to refineries.

 Since completing his apprenticeship in 2002 Dan steadily made his way up the ladder, from job steward to foreman, from general foreman to superintendent.
 His greatest accomplishment is his family and second is his union family.
 Dan served as Vice President of Local 192 for four years, selected by his peers to attend the UA National Convention as a delegate, as well as attending two UA Instructor training programs, receiving his EPRI Certified Rigging Instructor certificate as well as NCCCO Signal Person Instructor card.
 He is currently the Training Director at Plumbers and Pipefitters Local 192 in Cheyenne Wyoming.